What is a Building Designer?

 “Who can design buildings?”

-For design and/or documentation you should only contract with a BSA licensed Building Designer or a Board Registered Architect or Engineer.
+For design and/or documentation you should only contract with a QBCC licensed Building Designer or a Board Registered Architect.
 It’s your choice.
-Others who offer to do design or documentation work, are working illegally and this may jeopardise the chance of your project gaining the required approvals.
+Others who offer to do design or documentation work, are working illegally and this may jeopardize the chance of your project gaining the required approvals.

 Bit extra from Peter: